victorjohnsonk/victorjohnsonblog.github.io/_posts/2022/06/2022-06-22-FastAPI - the best tool to make API in python.md

 ---
 layout: post
 title:  "FastAPI - the best tool to make API in python"
-description: "Explore FastAPI, a modern framework ideal for building high-performance APIs in Python with async support and automatic documentation." permalink : /fastapi-the-best-tool-to-make-api-in-python
+description: "Discover why FastAPI is the best tool for building high-performance APIs in Python.
+Learn about its key features, including async support, type annotations, automatic documentation, and data validation with Pydantic.
+Perfect for developers looking to create scalable and efficient APIs, FastAPI offers simplicity and speed, making it a top choice in the Python community." permalink : /fastapi-the-best-tool-to-make-api-in-python
 author: admin
 categories: [ programming ]
 image: assets/images/posts/2022/06/api-1.webp
 tags: [python, api, fastapi, featured]
-last_modified_at: 2024-06-01 00:00:00 +0100
+last_modified_at: 2024-07-31 00:00:00 +0100
 ---